 The letter of intent should include the email addresses of the principal investigators and a title for the project.

 The application process is completely online.
 Click here to access the Stage One LOI form.
-One investigator (the primary contact for the proposal) will be required to set up a user name and password (please retain your username and password as you will need it throughout the process); then complete an online face sheet and upload a two-page project description with no more than two pages of references; any images must be within the two-page limit.
+One investigator (the primary contact for the proposal) will be required to set up a user name and password (please retain your username and password as you will need it throughout the process); then complete an online face sheet and upload a two-page project description (images must be within the two-page project description); please limit references to two pages (in addition to project description).
 Please single-space in 12-point font using one-inch margins.
 In this order A) project description and references, and B) NIH Biosketches for each PI should be uploaded as a single PDF.

 Finalists will be invited via email to submit a full proposal.
 Competition is very intense; applicants are welcome to apply more than once.